 Based on these ongoing developments, this paper will be devoted to 3D TIs and VC radiation but with a slightly different configuration.
-The aim of the present work is to examine how VC radiation interacts with the interface between two arbitrary strong 3D TIs with different permeabilities and permeabilities when the charged particle moves parallel to this interface.
-Henceforth, we will refer to this configuration as parallel Vavilov-\v{C}erenkov radiation to distinguish it from the perpendicular motion studied in Ref.~\cite{OJF-LFU-ORT}.
+The aim of this work is to examine how VC radiation interacts with the interface between two arbitrary strong 3D TIs with different permeabilities and permeabilities when the charged particle moves parallel to this interface.
+Henceforth, we will refer to this configuration as parallel Vavilov-Cherenkov radiation to distinguish it from the perpendicular motion studied in Ref.~\cite{OJF-LFU-ORT}.
 We will compare with the results of Bolotovskii \cite{Bolotovskii} for an interface constituted by two ordinary media.

 This paper is organized as follows.
 In Sec. \ref{EFT}, we describe the modified Maxwell equations which describe the electromagnetic response of three-dimensional TIs from an effective field theory point of view.
 Also in this section, we review the Green's function method to obtain the time-dependent electromagnetic field.
 Section \ref{CHARGE} is devoted to analyzing the electromagnetic field associated with parallel VC radiation.
-In Sec. \ref{ANGULAR}, we present angular distributions of the parallel VC radiation for the upper and lower hemispheres corresponding to the reflected and transmitted radiation respectively.
+In Sec. \ref{ANGULAR}, we present angular distributions of the parallel VC radiation for the upper and lower hemispheres corresponding to the reflected and transmitted radiation, respectively.
 Section \ref{ENERGY} is devoted to obtaining an analytical expression for the radiated energy at both sides of the interface.
 In Section \ref{Friction Force} we study the retarding force experienced by the particle.
-Finally, a summary and concluding remarks of our results can be found in Section \ref{CONCLUSIONS}.
+Finally, a summary and concluding remarks of our results can be found in Sec. \ref{CONCLUSIONS}.